writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 - Two (2) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
 - A table at our **Sponsor Expo** on Tuesday morning of the conference, where you can promote job openings or a product.
-- Logo incuded on the conference website.
+- Logo on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Name included in all conference emails to attendees.
 - Display promotional “Swag” items on the conference swag table (provided by sponsor).
 - Two (2) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- One product promotion highlight in our conference email list.
-Includes logo and 2 paragraphs of copy.

 Second Draft
 ------------